Jeyapranov/OpenModelica-Launcher/README.md

    ```

 ### Creating an Executable
-I already add the .exe file but If you want to package the app as an `.exe` file:
+I already add the .exe file in dist folder but If you want to package the app as an `.exe` file:

 1. Install PyInstaller:
    ```bash